nuno-andre/clyphx/docs/macrobat_manual.md

 is not nested within another Rack) found on the Track.

 You can have multiple DR Racks on a Track, but only one Macro should control a parameter.
-So you shouldn\'t have two Macros that both control a Simpler\'s Volume for example.
+So you shouldn't have two Macros that both control a Simpler's Volume for example.

 **RACK NAME:**

-The Rack\'s name needs to start with `NK DR`.
+The Rack's name needs to start with `NK DR`.
 After this name, you will specify the name or number of the Simpler/Sampler instance to control.

-To specify a name, you can see the names of each Simpler/Sampler instance by looking at the Drum Rack\'s pads.
+To specify a name, you can see the names of each Simpler/Sampler instance by looking at the Drum Rack's pads.
 You should enter the name exactly as it appears (the name **is** case-sensitive).
 For example:
 *My Drum*